 At SalutemOfficial we take a look at the habits, training methods and diets of elite athletes in combat sports (MMA, BJJ, Boxing, etc).
 What works and what doesn’t.
 This time, we meet with welterweight Antonio "The Spartan" Caruso (7-1) to find out.
 The Australian prospect recently signed with top MMA promotion ONE FC.
-In the past he has fought professionally as a boxer.
+In the past, he has fought professionally as a boxer.

 Hello Mr. Caruso, thank you so much for taking the time to do this interview.
 Let’s dive right into it.
 In 2013, you started your MMA career successfully with three consecutive wins, after which you decided to pursue a career in boxing.
 What motivated you to make the switch?

 I started my martial arts journey with Jiujitsu.
 When I started MMA, I had a good, strong Jiujitsu background.
-In my first fights I was very dominant using just grappling skills.
+In my first fights, I was very dominant using just grappling skills.
 But I wanted to be a complete MMA fighter, not a one-dimensional fighter.
 I wanted to learn stand-up fighting and the best way to do this, is by putting yourself in a position where you have to learn it.
-So, I decided to start a martial art which exclusively consists of stand-up techniques.
+So, I decided to start a martial art that exclusively consists of stand-up techniques.
 For me, this martial art would be boxing, because I love it.

 Was there a point where you considered becoming a professional boxer?

 Yes, I was lucky to get really good opportunities and good fights in boxing and I performed very well in those fights.
-At this point I thought about a career as a professional boxer.
+At this point, I thought about a career as a professional boxer.
 But after a few matches, I decided to go back to MMA, because, in my opinion, that’s where the real fighters are.

 There are several gyms where you train at.
 Where did you do your last training camp and why?